digitalinteraction/make-place-platform/README.md

 ## Todo
 - Finish CI to publish images to the gitlab registry
 - Export CI coverage straight to stdout rather than an intermediate file
+- Create cached Docker image for CI, you shouldn't have to `composer install` every push